 Box Office Bomb

 A Box Office Bomb (or less severely, a flop) is a movie for which production and marketing cost greatly exceeds its gross revenue, ergo fails to turn a profit for the studio behind the film.
 While in the press the two terms have some crossover, a flop may be applied to all disappointing results, but a bomb is outright failure costing studios millions.
 With today's budgets, you can even see losses in the hundred-million-dollar range.
-So how can you tell when a movie has bombed?
+So, how can you tell when a movie has bombed?
 This depends on several factors.
 First is how much the studio paid to make the movie, paying all those people and companies you see in the credits at the end, which is generally public information.
 How much the studio paid to promote the movie is also an important factor.
 The marketing budget is generally not public information but is generally a significant percentage of the film's overall cost.
 A $150-million production may well have had $75 million spent to advertise it.
+Furthermore, since movie theaters don't just show movies for free, a portion of every ticket sold goes to supporting the theater itself.
 Put these together, and you can see that a movie mustn't merely cover its budget but probably needs to make twice that before it can begin paying for its marketing costs, much less become profitable.
 A common objection at this point is to bring up the international box office.
 After all, the film made several hundred million more then its budget around the world, clearly these studios just want us to think only America matters and the Hollywood press keeps buying it!
 Right?
 Well, actually… not really.
-Or not yet, anyways.
+Or at least, not always.
 While the rest of the world is a much bigger market and can rack up film returns in the billions, behind these numbers, overseas distribution is actually a lot less profitable for the studios themselves.
-Internationally, films will often see even less of a return than the domestic gross and may have additional costs like needing a local dub track.
-How much can vary depending on the country in question.
+Like with domestic theaters, foreign theaters need to make money off of ticket sales, and they're more inclined to support movies made locally as opposed to internationally-made movies.
+As such, films shown overseas will often see even less of a return than the domestic gross and may have additional costs like needing a local dub track.
+How much the international box office helps can also vary depending on the country in question.
 So studios still count on covering their costs domestically and judge a movie accordingly.
 While it's possible in practice, aversions tend to be from marginal cases.
 Around the world, taste in American movies tends to favor the same films, and the biggest hits at home are also the biggest hits around the world.
 Good further reading on how much movies need to make can be found here.
 Commonly cited possible reasons for box office failures: